 The headcount of hospital medical staff grew substantially from 87,000 in 2004 to over 120,000 in July 2019 – a 38% increase.
 Within that figure, the number of hospital consultants rose by 67% (from 30,650 to 51,250).

 Nevertheless, hospitals are experiencing difficulties with medical staffing in a number of specialties and locations.
 Approximately one in 10 specialty postgraduate medical training posts go unfilled, though this varies regionally; 21% of places in the North East went unfilled between 2015 and 2017 compared to 1% in London.
 There was also variation by specialty with, for instance, a third (32%) of psychiatry posts going unfilled.

-One recent survey found that over half of consultants (53%) and two-thirds of junior doctors (68% ) said that there were ‘frequently’ or ‘often’ gaps in hospital medical cover that raised significant patient safety issues.
+One recent survey found that two-in-five consultants (40%) and nearly two-thirds of senior trainee doctors (63%) said that there were daily or weekly gaps in hospital medical cover.
 Where gaps in rotas mean there are not sufficient senior medical staff to assure the quality and safety of training, junior doctors may be withdrawn from hospitals, reducing the staffing complement even further.

 The number of full-time equivalent adult nurses has fluctuated in recent years but, on average, numbers have increased by less than 1% a year since 2009 (from 169,400 to 183,000 in November 2018).
 For other nursing groups, the trend has been anything but static.
 The number of children’s nurses increased by over half (53%) over those nine years (from 15,100 to 23,100), while the number of learning disability nurses fell by 41% (from 5,520 to 3,280) over the same period.
 In 2015, nurses were added to the list of shortage occupations by the Migration Advisory Committee (a non-departmental public body that advises the Government on migration issues), albeit initially on a temporary basis.
 This list was refreshed in October 2019, in which nursing still featured as a role experiencing significant shortages.

 Mental health staff

 Around 200,000 people are substantively employed by the NHS to care for people who need mental health services.
 The largest group of clinicians are registered mental health nurses, but their numbers are in decline.
 There was an 11% drop in the number of nursing posts between November 2009 and 2018.